Debdotta26/Finance-Tracker/README.md

 - 📥 Add income entries
 - 📤 Add expense entries
 - 📊 Real-time balance tracking
-- 🧾 Summary view of all transactions
+- 🧾 Summary view of all transactions within a data range
 - 🖱 Easy-to-use GUI with Tkinter
+- Summary of total income, expenses, and savings
+- Optional visualization of trends using Matplotlib

 ## *🖼 Screenshot*